lbnl-science-it/LRC101_training_Oct2022/slides.md

 ----
 ## Login to Lawrencium Cluster
-Upon login to Lawrencium; you'll end up on one of the login nodes in your home directory
+Upon login to Lawrencium; you'll end up on one of the login nodes(n000[0-3].scs00) in your home directory.
   ```
   spsoni@n0000 ~]$ hostname
   n0000.scs00